 1. I’m single because I want to love myself

 For the longest time, I have questioned and continue to question what it means to love yourself and the notion never presented itself directly.
 In fact, it hasn’t even presented itself entirely, but I continue to venture through this life, learning what true self love is.
-I don’t look for definitions from other people or ideas that are fueled by societal expectations.
+I don’t look for definitions from other people or ideas that are fuelled by societal expectations.
 For this, I look within.
-I study myself and my surroundings, I learn myself, listen to myself and give myself the love that I so easily give those that are near and dear to me.
-I treat myself with respect, with integrity and with kindness – at least, I try to, and I believe these are just a portion of aspects that contribute to self love as a whole.
-So, I choose to be single in order to learn to love myself -all of me, as I am because, why and how could I expect someone to give me something that I cannot give myself? & how or why could I expect to give someone the very thing that I have never given me?
+I study myself and my surroundings.
+I learn myself, listen to myself and give myself the love that I so easily give those that are near and dear to me.
+I treat myself with respect, with integrity and with kindness – at least I try to and I believe these are just a portion of aspects that contribute to self love as a whole.
+So, I choose to be single in order to learn to love myself - all of me as I am because, why and how could I expect someone to give me something that I cannot give myself? & how or why could I expect to give someone the very thing that I have never given me?

 2. I am discovering my self-worth